ralbareda/build_app_spring_and_react/README.md

 # Production build #

 -- Build and run project:
-> Execute: mvn clean install
+> Execute Maven pom: mvn clean install:
   .jar file should be generated in your /target path

 > Run .jar generated from /target path: